 Once a course has been approved by the Board, if there are any substantive changes in the course outline or syllabus, or a change of instructor(s), the course will require separate, additional Board approval before LSPs can be given continuing education credit for taking the revised course.

-In submitting a course for Board approval as continuing education, the licensee or course provider may suggest a division of the course into Regulatory and Technical components, and/or DEP Course and non-DEP Course components.
+In submitting a course for Board approval as continuing education, the licensee or course provider may suggest a division of the course into DEP Course and non-DEP Course components.
 Based on the information submitted, the Board may determine, in its discretion, whether to approve an allocation of continuing education credits based on the suggested division or decide upon a more appropriate allocation of credits.

-In selecting Board-approved courses for continuing education credit, each licensee must also consider the criterion of 309 CMR 3.09(2)(b) as it applies to that individual licensee.
-While the Board will not routinely investigate whether an otherwise approved course meets the requirements of 309 CMR 3.09(2)(b) for a given individual, the Board reserves the right to do so.
+In selecting Board-approved courses for continuing education credit, each licensee must also consider the criterion of 309 CMR 3.09(2)(g) as it applies to that individual licensee.
+While the Board will not routinely investigate whether an otherwise approved course meets the requirements of 309 CMR 3.09(2)(g) for a given individual, the Board reserves the right to do so.
 If the Board finds that this criterion has not been met, the Board may, without waiving any other remedy available to it, deny a licensee all or a portion of the credit sought and may take any other appropriate action including, but not limited to, requiring the licensee to obtain additional continuing education credits in the subsequent license period.

 Attendance Requirements.
 For continuing education credit to be granted for attendance at Board-approved courses, the following attendance requirements must be met.
 These requirements are also summarized for convenience in the table in 309 CMR 3.00 Appendix B.

-To receive continuing education credit for attendance at an approved course that is more than four hours in length, the licensee must attend a minimum of 75% of the course; however, in no event may attendance be less than four hours.
+To receive continuing education credit for attendance at an approved course, other than an on-demand course, that is more than four hours in length, the licensee must attend a minimum of 75% of the course; however, in no event may attendance be less than four hours.
 In the event that an LSP attends at least 75% but less than 100% of a course that is more than four hours in length, the LSP will receive credit on a pro rata basis.

 To receive continuing education credit for attendance at an approved course that is one to four hours in length, the licensee must attend 100% of the course to receive any credit.

+To receive continuing education credit for attendance at a live webinar, in addition to meeting the requirements in 3.09(7)(a) or (b), the licensee must complete the polling questions presented during the portion of the course they attend;

+To receive continuing education credit for attendance at an on-demand course of any length, the licensee must attend 100% of the course and achieve a score of at least 70% on the assessment of learning presented during the course;

-The attendance requirements for conference workshops are set forth below in 309 CMR 3.09(0)(d).
+The attendance requirements for conference workshops are set forth below in 309 CMR 3.09(9)(d).